vrahli/opentt/README.md

 The opentt formalisation compiles with Agda version 2.6.4.

-This formalisation depends on the [logrel-mltt](https://github.com/mr-ohman/logrel-mltt) Agda formalisation of MLTT and the agda standard-library.
+This formalisation depends on the
+Agda [standard-library](https://github.com/agda/agda-stdlib) (v.2.0) and on the
+[logrel-mltt](https://github.com/mr-ohman/logrel-mltt) Agda formalisation of MLTT.
 The standard-library should already be available from your Agda installation.
 To setup logrel-mltt for use as a library: